seanbethard/rag-poc/README.md

 ![Alt Text](https://static.wikia.nocookie.net/wasteland/images/4/4a/WL_ani_115.gif/revision/latest?cb=20090918145430)

-On-device, speech-powered knowledge base with backoff retrieval that has applications in building and repairing motorcycles.
+On-device, pre-quantum knowledge base with backoff retrieval and ASR support.<br>
+Scumbag is a neurosymbolic AI for motorcycle mechanics.<br>
+Neurosymbolic AI for Motorcycles (NAM) is an emergent area of research.

 ## Install the dependencies
 ```bash